 The Major Types of Red Wine

-Aloha, Karl here.
+Aloha, Karina here.
 As you know, grapevines are classified into several major types, or cultivars (cultivated varieties), according to their principal grape type.

 In this post, we'll look at (most of) the major types of red wine available today, so - let's get started!

 Here's a list of the major types of red wine with examples:

 The most widely planted red wine grape in the world.
 It produces medium-bodies wines that are rich and fruity, with blackcurrant flavors.
 Think Bordeaux!

 Produces "big" bodied wines with moderate tannins and high acidity making them very food-friendly.
 They often display aromas of violets, cassis, plums and chocolate.
 Château Lafite-Rothschild is one example of this grape.

 Grown mostly in the Burgundy region of France, this grape is responsible for some of the finest wines in the world.
 It has very low tannins making it easy to drink, but it can be delicate and flimsy if not blended with other grapes or made into a fortified wine like Port or Sauternes.

 It's able to produce light-bodied wines ranging from light reds to dark "black" wines.
 Some examples are Château Puy-Blanquet, Clos de Tart, and Stag's Leap Wine Cellars Artemis.

 One of my personal favorites!